 I love Evernote!
 It is my cloud storage, and at $70 per year for the premium version, it provides me with tremendous power.
 All the research I have performed and stored is available everywhere I go.
 All the articles I have saved are at my fingertips.
 (And it is so easy to store information in this application.)
 At present, I have thousands of screenshots, websites, articles, presentations, conversations, books, pictures, and answered research issues.
 It’s my knowledge library.

 You can use this app to record conversations that are automatically loaded into Evernote.

-I store all my passwords in 1Password.
-No more wondering how I’m going to get into my own computer with a password I’ve forgotten–again (I know this never happens to you).
+I save all my passwords in 1Password.
+No more wondering how I’m going to get into my computer with a password I’ve forgotten–again (I know this never happens to you).

 I text my audit team members to see how things are going.
 Messaging is much more efficient than calling if the communication is short.
 (You can also take a picture of anything with Camera and message the picture.
 If your audit team member needs to see something on your computer screen, take a picture of it and message the shot to them with comments.)

 Don’t want to type the message?
 Just say it out loud, and the app will record your words for sending.

 I use Google maps to get to new audit locations.

 I use the Weather Channel’s app to check the weather before I leave for trips so I can dress appropriately.

 Mozart or U2 makes my audit day go by much better.
 If you prefer music without ads, you can pay Pandora for the service.

 Sharefile is my go-to app for sending sensitive client data.
 With hackers everywhere, I don’t risk sending sensitive client data in emails.